 Yes, CILogon accepts international identity providers via eduGAIN.

 Where can I use my certificate from CILogon?

 Due to CILogon's accreditation by the Interoperable Global Trust Federation, CILogon certificates are accepted by many CI projects.
 For the current status of CILogon certificate use, please see http://ca.cilogon.org/rp and/or contact email@example.com.

-https://cilogon.org) are standard RFC 5280 X.509 end entity certificates, specifically designed to work with the wide variety of software packages that already support certificates.
+The certificates issued by the CILogon Service (https://cilogon.org) are standard RFC 5280 X.509 end entity certificates, specifically designed to work with the wide variety of software packages that already support certificates.
 For specific tips and pointers for using CILogon certificates with different applications, see the Using Certificates page.